ziatdinovmax/AugmentedGaussianProcess/README.md

 # AugmentedGaussianProcess
-Gaussian process augmented with a probabilistic model of exprected system's behavior.
+Gaussian process augmented with a probabilistic model of expected system's behavior.
 More details TBA.